 Write Polyglot Programs with GraalVM Enterprise

-GraalVM Enterprise allows to write polyglot applications with a seamless way to pass values from one language to another by means of a new Language Implementation framework, called Truffle.
-Truffle framework is a Java library for building programming languages implementations as interpreters for self-modifying Abstract Syntax Trees.
+GraalVM Enterprise allows to write polyglot applications with a seamless way to pass values from one language to another by means of a new language implementation framework, called Truffle.
+The Truffle framework is a Java library for building programming languages implementations as interpreters for self-modifying Abstract Syntax Trees.
 It provides the interoperability between languages and tools, and supplies language-agnostic infrastructure to realize standard IDE features.
-When writing a language interpreter with Truffle Language Implementation framework, it will automatically use the GraalVM compiler on your behalf to enable a just-in-time compiler for the language.
+When writing a language interpreter with the Truffle Language Implementation framework, it will automatically use the GraalVM compiler to enable a just-in-time compiler for the language.

 A detailed explanation on writing and running polyglot applications is available by this link.

 Polyglot options allow users of any language launcher to access the options of other GraalVM supported languages.
 The format is: